MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/social-profiles-health-state.md

 ---

 # Check the health state of your social profiles
 [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] provides health state checks for tokens of social profiles for data acquisition and interaction so you can make sure they are always active.
-Checking health states is important so you don't miss out on any posts because of expired tokens. [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] will notify you through email and in the application when your critical acquisition [tokens are about to expire](manage-access-tokens.md).
+Checking health states is important so you don't miss out on any posts because of expired tokens. [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] will notify you through email and in the application when your critical acquisition [tokens are about to expire](manage-access-tokens.md).

  socialengagement@microsoft.com will send email notifications for the following scenarios: